LinogeFly/hide-unwanted-streams-on-twitch/README.md

 # TODO
 - Add tests for CSS selectors
 - Add tests for Regular Expressions
-- Rename ".chrome" and ".userscript" to "_chrome" and "_userscript" respectively.
-Names that start with "." are considered hidden, didn't know that :)
 - Solve the problem when thumbnails blink during hiding.
 In the other words thumbnails are loaded and there is small lag before they become hidden.

 # Links